Deadly force behind the wheel

 “It does not make sense to me that the police did that,” Thomas said.
 “Why would you PIT maneuver a car over 100 mph?
 What did you accomplish in this?
 You killed two innocent people who had their whole life ahead of them because someone else decided to speed off.”

-As a result of the crash, the North Carolina Highway Patrol in July 2017 revised its policy on the use of PIT: Troopers are not allowed to PIT vehicles at more than 55 mph unless the fleeing driver has committed a felony or the use of deadly force is warranted.
+As a result of the crash, the North Carolina Highway Patrol in July 2017 revised its policy on the use of the PIT: Troopers are not allowed to PIT vehicles at more than 55 mph unless the fleeing driver has committed a felony or the use of deadly force is warranted.

 Chaparro said she regrets calling the police.

-Note: Editor’s note: The videos in this story contain graphic content.